-93. In order to register with the General Osteopathic Council, applicants are required to:

-- a.
-Hold a Recognised Qualification The holder is capable of practice in accordance with the competence, conduct and ethical standards set out in the Osteopathic Practice Standards. - b.
-Satisfy the Registrar that they are of good character. - c.
-Satisfy the Registrar that they are of good health. - d.
-Pay the prescribed fee. - e.
-Ensure that professional indemnity insurance is in place prior to commencing practice. - f.
-Undertake Continuing Professional Development (CPD) (following an initial exemption for 10 months for new graduates registering shortly after graduation). - 94.
-As the osteopathic educational institutions comply with this guidance, the award of the RQ will normally lead to registration with the GOsC. - 95.
-However, if additional information, not known to the educational institution, is discovered about the health or character of the applicant between the award of the 'recognised qualification' and the application for registration, the Registrar will consider this information separately, in the light of the current standards of conduct and competence set out in the GOsC's Osteopathic Practice Standards. - 96.
-In all circumstances, the Registrar requires the following from applicants wishing to register with the GOsC.
+- 91 In order to register with the GOsC, applicants are required to: - > Hold a Recognised Qualification the holder is capable of practice in accordance with the competence, conduct and ethical standards set out in the Osteopathic Practice Standards. - > Satisfy the Registrar that they are of good character. - > Satisfy the Registrar that they are of good health. - > Pay the prescribed fee9. - > Ensure that Professional Indemnity Insurance is in place prior to commencing practice. - > Undertake CPD (following an initial exemption for 10 months for new graduates registering shortly after graduation). - 92 As the OEIs comply with this guidance, the award of the RQ will normally lead to registration with the GOsC. - 93 However, if additional information, not known to the OEI, is discovered about the health or character of the applicant between the award of the RQ and the application for registration, the Registrar will consider this information separately, in the light of the current standards of conduct and competence set out in the Osteopathic Practice Standards. - 94 In all circumstances, the Registrar requires the following from applicants wishing to register with the GOsC.